- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Pretty cool, right?

-Now the question is, how does it work?
+Now the question is, how does it work as a brew maker?

 Would you like wordy play-by-play or would a thoughtful infographic work instead?
 That’s what I thought; thanks to its manufacturer, here’s a quick illustration of how it works.